First, you cite as your autority NBCBS. You could have cited any MSM outlet or Dim apologist.

 Texas generates more electricity than any other state, almost twice as much as the second-highest electricity-producing state.

-What all the propaganda outlets miss is that if demand peaks and you lose as "little" at 1/6th of supply, the remainder of the system crashes as automated systems cut in to protect the system from overload.
+What all the propaganda outlets miss is that if demand peaks and you lose as "little" as 1/6th of the total supply of electricity, the remainder of the system crashes as automated systems cut in to protect the system from overload.
 This happened in the Northeast Blackout of 2003.
-It was explained in detail.
+It was explained in detail at the time - like a fize blowing due to current overload.
 But facts are secondary to supporting the narrative.
-Wouldn't want the public thinking about snow and cold shutting down "green energy" in, say, Wisconsin, Minnesota, Michigan, or all those states where we get snow and even worse cold
+Wouldn't want the public thinking about snow and cold shutting down "green energy" in, say, Wisconsin, Minnesota, Michigan, or all those states where we get snow and even worse cold every single Winter.

 And the actual "green" providers?
 Solar?